zchee/golang-wiki/gopls.md

 It is currently in alpha, so it is not stable.

-To install: `go get golang.org/x/tools/gopls@latest`.
+To install or update: `go get golang.org/x/tools/gopls@latest`.

 # Table of Contents
 [Troubleshooting](#troubleshooting)